-- Register for no more than 14 hours. - Enroll in ENG 111 if her general education composition requirement has not been met. - Repeat courses in which a D or F was earned. - Complete an academic success workshop and an action plan for academic improvement followed by a meeting with an Advisor in the Academic and Career Planning office.
-These meetings must occur within the first month of classes.
+- Register for no more than 15 hours. - Enroll in ENG 111 if her general education composition requirement has not been met. - Repeat courses in which a D or F was earned. - Complete an academic success action plan in conjunction with an assigned advisor in the Office of Academic Advising. - Meet with her assigned advisor in the Office of Academic Advising at least twice.

-Failure to satisfy all of these requirements will result in a delay of future class registration until the student completes her academic success workshop and reviews her action plan for academic improvement with an Advisor in Academic and Career Planning.
+Failure to satisfy all of these requirements will result in a delay of future class registration until the student completes her academic success workshop and reviews her action plan for academic improvement with her advisor in the Office of Academic Planning.

 Students are encouraged to attend summer school at Meredith College to improve their academic standing.
 Students on academic probation may be advised to take summer course work at Meredith rather than at another college or university because transfer courses will not improve their Meredith standing.
-Students on academic probation should meet with an advisor in Academic and Career Planning to fully understand how future course work taken at Meredith or other schools may impact their progress toward a degree.
+Students on academic probation should meet with her advisor in the Office of Academic Planning to understand fully how future course work taken at Meredith or other schools may impact their progress toward a degree.